Coronavirus: New Zealand's second confirmed case of virus flew domestically

-A woman with a 7-month-old baby who was at Palmerston North airport the same day as a coronavirus infected traveller says there were no hand sanitisers available or even soap in the women's toilets.
+A woman with a 7-month-old baby who was at Palmerston North airport the same day as a coronavirus-infected traveller says there were no hand sanitisers available or even soap in the women's toilets.

 Health officials are now piecing together the day-to-day movements of an Auckland woman infected with coronavirus and her partner since February 25, when they flew back from northern Italy.